Mockups of the redesigned JSTOR Daily homepage on desktop and mobile, highlighting the “Featured Today” story layout and responsive article cards.

 With the sheer amount of information we gained from our many research methods, we had to hone in on what would be most important and impactful to users.

-We created a table of features informed by research insights to evaluate and compare the features in how much they would improve user experience:
+We created a table of features informed by research insights to evaluate and compare the features in how much they would improve user experience.
+We used this table to decide what to focus on in our prototype, while leaving the rest as a future reference for the JSTOR Daily team.

 Click/press on image to expand.